UChicago240h/syllabus/introduction.md

   | numDrinks < 9 = "You should probably stop"
   | otherwise     = "You should probably call an ambulance"
 ```
+Here, we're creating more explicit conditional statements that map to program outputs.
+Rather than the pattern matching

 ### List Comprehensions